mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 In phase one, I noted that any addition to the game in terms of adding new code created a lot of possible problems.
 As the learning design progressed, to counter this I adapted the starting game template to allow changes in code were relatively easy to perform, the end results could involve large changes in game behaviour and appearance.

-I progressed from informal instruction to highlight these key features to formalise the process slightly by creating  supporting cards. [^3] that highlighted changes that could be made to code that was already present.While the code changes were slight, they allowed such a diversity in output that participants were often kept occupied for an extended period of time.
+I progressed from informal instruction to highlight these key features to formalise the process slightly by creating  supporting cards [^3] that highlighted changes to the embedded game design patterns that could be made to code that was already present.
+While the code changes were slight, they allowed such a diversity in output that participants were often kept occupied for an extended period of time.
 I kept the process informal by allowing participants to choose which one they wanted to work on next.
 The following sections outline different areas and patterns of activity.

 <!-- - level design and prototyping: use of
 - fluid variable editing effective movement